Tushar00786/pokefier/README.md

 You can do this using a programming language of your choice.
 In all of this, collecting the data will be the toughest part.
 I have made a program to collect Pokémon images and label them accordingly, which I plan to open-source if this repository gets 500 stars.

 ## Plans for the future
 This project is still a WIP and I will update it frequently when I get time.
 Others are encouraged to collaborate and find ways to improve the program.
+Contact me at iambmo#1442 on Discord.